 Advisor - An individual who assists a student or student organization with student conduct conference preparation.
-An advisor must be a full-time student, faculty or staff member, administrator, or Recognized Student Organization (RSO) advisor.
+An advisor must be a full-time student, faculty or staff member, administrator, or Recognized Student Organization (RSO) advisor, unless an exception is granted by the Director of Student Conduct for an advisor from outside the community in cases alleging sexual harassment or misconduct.
 Attorneys cannot serve as advisors.
 An attorney may be present only if the student has been charged with a felony offense.

-Hearing Officer—A person who is responsible for facilitating student conduct cases.
-This individual is the Director of Student Conduct or their designee.
+Administrative Hearing Officer (AHO) - A person who is responsible for facilitating student conduct cases.
+This individual is the Director of Student Conduct or his/her designee.

-Preponderance of Evidence - The standard of proof used in student conduct conference; evidence that suggests that the student charged with misconduct “more likely than not” engaged in the alleged misconduct.
+Preponderance of Evidence - The standard of proof used in student conduct conference.
+Evidence that suggests that the student charged with misconduct “more likely than not” actually engaged in the alleged misconduct

-University Student Conduct Board—Persons authorized by the Director of Student Conduct to determine whether a student has violated the Code of Conduct and to decide on sanctions that may be imposed when a Code of Conduct violation has been committed.
+University Student Conduct Board (USCB) - Persons authorized by the Director of Student Conduct to determine whether a student has violated the Code of Conduct and to decide on sanctions that may be imposed when a Code of Conduct violation has been committed.

 University Police - The University Police Department functions to ensure the safety and security of the University of North Alabama campus, its faculty, staff, students, guests, and visitors.
 Police officers are on duty at all times and have the authority to enforce federal, state, and municipal laws, as well as university rules and regulations.
-Some of their duties include, but are not limited to, enforcement of applicable university parking regulations, traffic management, overall safety of persons, and security of property.
+Some of their duties include enforcement of applicable university parking regulations, traffic management, overall safety of persons, and security of property.
 The officers are certified, upon completion of a police academy program administered by the Alabama Peace Officers Standards and Training Commission in accordance with Section 7, Subsection C. Legislative Act 1981, Amending Act 156 of the Code of Alabama.
 The officers have authority in university-related matters throughout the state of Alabama and cooperate with other law enforcement agencies.